Actively Recruiting

 You may qualify if you...

-- Age 22 to 75 years (inclusive) at enrollment
+- Age 22 to 75 years (inclusive) at the time of enrollment.

-- Suitable for anterior surgical approach
+- Suitable for anterior cervical surgical approach.

-- Skeletally mature at surgery
+- Skeletally mature at surgery time.

-- Medically cleared for surgery
+- Medically cleared for surgery.

-- Signed informed consent
+- Signed informed consent.

 You will not qualify if you...